AdyGCode/ICT50220-InterRIoT-Notes/Session-09/S09-Exercises-and-Journal.md

 No exercises.

-You are to be completing Portfolio Part 2.
+You should aim to finish Portfolio Part 2.